ADHD and Autism

 How are ADHD and Autism diagnosed in the UK?

 In the UK, the diagnosis of ADHD and Autism involves a multidisciplinary approach conducted by healthcare professionals.
 For Autism, assessments may include observations, interviews, and interaction assessments, focusing on communication, social interactions, and behaviour patterns.
-ADHD diagnosis typically involves gathering information from various sources, including school reports and parental observations, and may include questionnaires or behaviour rating scales.
+ADHD diagnosis typically involves gathering information from various sources, including school reports and parental observations and may include questionnaires or behaviour rating scales.

 Unfortunately, you cannot get tested for Autism and ADHD at the same time.
 This can be an issue for those who are both Autistic and have ADHD, as the two have opposing traits.
 This can often lead to a misdiagnosis or not being diagnosed at all, because of being deemed as not Autistic “enough”.